pymupdf/PyMuPDF-Optional-Material/docs/irect.rst

    .. method:: intersects(r)

       Checks whether the rectangle and ``r`` (``IRect`` or :ref:`Rect`) have a non-empty rectangle in common.
 This will always be ``False`` if either is infinite or empty.

       :arg r: the rectangle to check.
       :type r: :ref:`IRect` or :ref:`Rect`

       :rtype: bool

+   .. method:: norm()

+      .. versionadded:: 1.16.0 Return the Euclidean norm of the rectangle as a vector.

    .. method:: normalize()

       Make the rectangle finite.
 This is done by shuffling rectangle corners.
 After this, the bottom right corner will indeed be south-eastern to the top left one.
 See :ref:`Rect` for a more details.

    .. attribute:: top_left

    .. attribute:: tl